CQDX/visi-genie-4d-systems-async/README.md

 			await discoverDeviceIdsTask;

 			//2.
-Connect host to 4D Systems display var deviceId = discoverDeviseIdsTask.Result.First();
+Connect host to 4D Systems display
+			//   In this case, ony one display is connected to the host var deviceId = discoverDeviseIdsTask.Result.First();

 			//Baud rate of host must match 4D Workshop project baud rate